prakh9361/RTL_GDS_RISCV_Tapeout/README.md

 ## 🙏 Acknowledgment

+I like to offer my salutions to the enigmatic engineers at **Open Circuit Design** for developing several of the technologies that this repo will use.
 I am grateful to **Kunal Ghosh** and the entire **VLSI System Design (VSD)** team for this incredible learning opportunity through the RISC-V SoC Tapeout Program.

 Special thanks to the supporting organizations that make this initiative possible, including **RISC-V International** and **Efabless**.

+**Arise,Awake and stop not until the goal is met - Swami Vivekanada**